hal/site/content/blog/protect-mgmt-interface-ssl.md

 {{< screenshot src="/img/blog/ssl-wizard/ssl-wizard-11.png" >}}

-## Elytron resources under host controller
+## Elytron resources under host controller for domain mode

-The elytron resources are created under `/host=*/subsystem=elytron` path, to manage them you can use the model browser.
+This applies only for domain mode, the elytron resources are created under `/host=*/subsystem=elytron` path, to manage them you can use the model browser.
 You can open it by navigating to the HTTP Management Interface screen, then click at `Switch to expert mode` on the top right corner of the screen.

 {{< screenshot src="/img/blog/ssl-wizard/ssl-wizard-12.png" >}}

 The model browser and the created elytron resources.

 {{< screenshot src="/img/blog/ssl-wizard/ssl-wizard-13.png" >}}

+## Elytron resources under for standalone mode

+The elytron resources are created in the regular `/subsystem=elytron` path, under the `Configuration` top level menu, then go to `Subsystem` column.

+{{< screenshot src="/img/blog/ssl-wizard/ssl-wizard-14.png" >}}